owntheweb/static-nextjs-blog/posts/2011/do-it-with-drupal-2011-in-new-york.md

 ### Q: How do I add dilithium crystals and warp engines to my website? (translation: increase performance and scalability)

 A: [Nathan Haug](https://www.lullabot.com/about/team/nate-haug) gave a great presentation on how to make a website deliver content quickly and handle a LOT of traffic without breaking a sweat, running out of bandwidth before the server CPU gets tired (and what to do to prevent running out of bandwidth if traffic is that high).
-Some notes taken from his presentation which can be downloaded from [here](https://2011.doitwithdrupal.com/2011/sessions/performance-and-scalability) (my notes are super abbreviated: I totally recommend watching the video at drupalize.me when it is available).
+Some notes taken from his presentation which can be downloaded from [here] *-link archived-* (my notes are super abbreviated: I totally recommend watching the video at drupalize.me when it is available).

 *   Common culprits for website performance:
     *   Statistics module (comes with core, try using Google Analytics instead)